 - A school policy violated Title IX, or

-- An official of the school district with authority to institute corrective measures on the district’s behalf:
+- An official of the school district with authority to institute corrective measures on the district’s behalf knew of a teacher’s misconduct, had the power to end it, and failed to do so.

-If you or a child has been injured through a school’s negligence or intentional tort, you may be entitled to receive compensation for:
+If you or a child has been injured through a Nevada school’s negligence or intentional tort, you may sue for compensation for:

 - Payment of medical bills and therapy,